AF360/CogletVoiceAssistedLLMRobot/README.md

 [Will Cogley](https://www.willcogley.com/), used under the same license (CC BY-NC-SA 4.0).
 We have modified and extended the original code for the Coglet project.

+For commercial use, licensing, or collaboration requests regarding this code, please contact: enquiries@acelab.net

 ## Hardware used:
 - 1x Raspberry Pi 5 8GB with USB-C power supply